 - Touching an object or toy with an infected person’s saliva or mucus on it, followed by the baby touching their mouth or nose.

 - An infected person coughing or sneezing near a baby.

 RSV can be life-threatening, especially in premature infants, babies younger than 6 months old or children with a weakened immune system.

 Diagnosis and Tests

-If more severe illness is suspected, your healthcare provider will order imaging tests (X-rays, CT scan) to check your or your child’s lungs.
+If your provider suspects a more severe illness, they’ll order additional blood or urine tests or imaging tests (X-rays, CT scans) to check your lungs.

 Management and Treatment

 Mild RSV symptoms are similar to the common cold and don’t require treatment from a healthcare provider.
 RSV usually goes away on its own within one to two weeks.

 To help you feel better, at-home treatment for mild RSV could include: